swiftlang/swift-format/Documentation/Configuration.md

     should always be `1`.

-*   `skipAll` _(boolean)_: If this is true, all other configuration options are ignored, and formatting is disabled.
+*   `skipAll` _(boolean)_: If this is true, all other configuration options are ignored, and formatting/linting is disabled.

 *   `lineLength` _(number)_: The maximum allowed length of a line, in characters.